 National Tourism Support

-An envelope of $15 million, delivered by Innovation, Science and Economic Development Canada (ISED), will support the advancement of national tourism priorities aligned with Canada's Federal Tourism Growth Strategy and projects, such as destination development, seasonal and geographic dispersion, and human resources and skills development.
-This funding provides the opportunity to leverage the reach and expertise of national tourism organizations to support pan-Canadian or multi-regional activities addressing challenges facing the tourism sector on its path to recovery, like conferences and events, training and research, and strengthening networks.
-More details will be available shortly.
+Through the National Priorities Stream, Innovation, Science and Economic Development Canada will deliver $15 million to support the advancement of national tourism priorities aligned with Canada's Federal Tourism Growth Strategy.
+These include destination development, seasonal and geographic dispersion, and human resources and skills development.
+This funding will provide the opportunity to leverage the reach and expertise of national tourism organizations to support pan-Canadian or multi-regional activities—like conferences and events, training and research, and network building—focused on addressing challenges facing the tourism sector on its path to recovery.

 Eligible applicants include tourism entities that cater mainly to visitors, such as: